Check for the presence and risk of destructive Wood Destroying Organisms.

 A properly trained inspector is required because wood destroying organisms can be difficult to detect and identify.
 A WDO inspection is a visual inspection of the accessible components of the home including the crawlspace, attic, exterior, and so on.
 The inspection looks for evidence of active or past infestation such as wood damage, dead or living termites or beetles, mud tubes, etc. The inspection also looks for conditions that may lead to infestation such as soil contact with wood, windows, standing water, and more.

-Callahan Inspection Services provides termite inspections in Baltimore City, Ellicott City, Bel Air, Columbia, Westminster, Eldersburg, Towson, Aberdeen, Havre De Grace, Catonsville, Annapolis, Edgewood, Glen Burnie, Joppatowne, Jessup, Owings Mills, Dundalk, Baltimore County, Harford County, Cecil County, Kent County, Queen Anne's County, Anne Arundel County, Prince George's County, Montgomery County, Washington DC, Howard County, Carroll County, and Frederick County.
+Callahan Inspection Services provides termite inspections in Baltimore City, Ellicott City, Bel Air, Columbia, Westminster, Eldersburg, Towson, Aberdeen, Havre De Grace, Catonsville, Annapolis, Edgewood, Glen Burnie, Joppatowne, Jessup, Owings Mills, Dundalk, Baltimore County, Harford County, Cecil County, Kent County, Queen Anne's County, Anne Arundel County, Prince George's County, Montgomery County, Washington DC, Howard County, Carroll County, Frederick County, Southern Pennsylvania, and Virginia including Alexandria, Chantilly, and Fairfax County.
 Not sure if that's you?
 Give us a call at (410) 215-1789 or send us an email.